meilisearch/meilisearch/README.md

 <p align="center">⚡ A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow 🔍</p>

-Meilisearch helps you shape a delightful search experience in a snap, offering features that work out-of-the-box to speed up your workflow.
+[Meilisearch](https://www.meilisearch.com) helps you shape a delightful search experience in a snap, offering features that work out of the box to speed up your workflow.

 <p align="center" name="demo">
   <a href="https://where2watch.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=meilisearch&utm_content=demo-gif#gh-light-mode-only" target="_blank">